namshi/notificator/README.md

 Installation can be done via composer, as the library is already on [packagist](https://packagist.org/packages/namshi/notificator).

-The library uses semantic versioning for their API, so it is recommended to use a stable minor version (1.0, 1.1, etc.) and stick to it when declaring dependencies through composer:
+The library uses semantic versioning for its API, so it is recommended to use a stable minor version (1.0, 1.1, etc.) and stick to it when declaring dependencies through composer: